IzzyLeech/Moto-Junkie/README.md

 I added grid posistion to my form content for better reponsive after testing with standard box model wasnt effiecent enough.

+I restructured my main-content's flex from originally being flex wrap on larger screen to change it to a grid and column flex hybrid.
+I used flew wrap on rows and flex basis on the column so it would be better reponsive on larger screen.
+It would switch to column on smaller screen with media query.
+This was also implemented on the rider section.

+Error's I encounted when I ran my HTML through validator w3 were using the <bold> element in my <th> element which is by default already a style of the element.
+Adding px to my width and height img tags, leaving my ACTION in my FORM element empty and leaving my SRCSET empty in my img tag.
+To fix these error's I deleted all the inappropiate values that were needed.

+Error's I encouted when I ran my CSS through validator w3 jigsaw were reorangise my overflow rule last in the upcoming section, a spell check in my .nav-menu, and deleting a word-break rule that was deprecated.
+I have 5 warnings for vender extension.